scientific-python/cookie/docs/pages/index.md

 guides]({% link pages/guides/index.md %}) provide task-based instruction on topics that scientists and research software engineers may encounter as their projects evolve and grow.
 This covers everything from writing and building documentation to modern Python packaging.
+This comes with a cookiecutter for making new repos, [scientific-python/cookie][], and [sp-repo-review][], a tool for comparing your repository with the guidelines, runnable in WebAssembly.

 **Learn to write better research code.** A high-level document on [principles]({% link pages/principles/index.md %}) provides advice based on the